UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Sets, not unlike lists and tuples, are a data structure that contains elements.
 Sets differ such that:

-  - They are un-ordered, and
+  - They do not perserve the inserted order, and
   - The containing values are unique - meaning there are no entries that are repeated.